Matars/OpenSwarm/README.md

 ## Project origin

-This project was split out from the `gitfetch` repository to evolve independently as a dedicated Git workflow TUI.
+OpenSwarm started as the `gitfetch` TUI and now lives as its own project focused on high-throughput, parallel worktree workflows.